snoyberg/mono-traversable/README.md

 Now you are ready to use ```CustomType a``` with the functions defined in this package.

-**Note**: if your type is as _monomorphic_ container without the proper typeclasses, then you will have to provide an implementation rather than using the default.
-However, this should be fairly simple, as it can be seen [in the code](https://hackage.haskell.org/package/mono-traversable/docs/src/Data-MonoTraversable.html#line-234)
+**Note**: if your type is a _monomorphic_ container without the proper typeclasses, then you will have to provide an implementation rather than using the default.
+However, this should be fairly simple, as can be seen [in the code](https://hackage.haskell.org/package/mono-traversable/docs/src/Data-MonoTraversable.html#line-234)

 mono-traversable versus lens Traversal